 Prompt treatment with medicine can get rid of the infection that causes pelvic inflammatory disease.
 But there's no way to reverse any scarring or damage to the reproductive tract that PID might have caused.
 Treatment for PID most often includes:

 - Antibiotics.
 Your health care provider will prescribe a combination of antibiotics to start immediately.
 After receiving your lab test results, your provider might adjust your prescription to better match what's causing the infection.
 You'll likely follow up with your provider after three days to make sure the treatment is working.
 Be sure to take all of your medication, even if you start to feel better after a few days.

 - Treatment for your partner.
 To prevent reinfection with an STI, your sexual partner or partners should be examined and treated.
 Infected partners might not have any noticeable symptoms.

 - Temporary abstinence.
-Avoid sexual intercourse until treatment is completed and tests indicate that the infection has cleared in all partners.
+Avoid sexual intercourse until treatment is completed and symptoms have resolved.

-Most women with pelvic inflammatory disease just need outpatient treatment.
-However, if you're seriously ill, pregnant or haven't responded to oral medications, you might need hospitalization.
+If you're pregnant, seriously ill, have a suspected abscess or haven't responded to oral medications, you might need hospitalization.
 You might receive intravenous antibiotics, followed by antibiotics you take by mouth.

 Preparing for an appointment

 If you have signs or symptoms of pelvic inflammatory disease, make an appointment to see your health care provider.